Millbrook A.F.C.: History

 The club was established in 1888.
 They played in district leagues, including the Plymouth & District League, until joining the South Western League in 1980.
 The club were South Western League runners-up in 1981–82 and finished in the top five every season until 1988–89, also reaching the final of the Cornwall Senior Cup in 1983–84.
 After losing another Cornwall Senior Cup final in 1998–99, they entered the FA Vase for the first time in 2004–05, losing 2–1 at home to Exmouth Town.
 The club remained in the league until it merged with the Devon County League to form the South West Peninsula League in 2007, at which point they were placed in Division One West.

 After finishing bottom of Division One West in 2008–09 and second-from-bottom in 2009–10, financial problems forced Millbrook to resign from the league, with the first team taking over from the reserves in Division One of the East Cornwall League.
 The club were Division One runners-up in 2012–13, earning promotion to the Premier Division.
 A third-place finish in the Premier Division in 2013–14, a season that also saw them lose the League Cup final, was enough to secure promotion back to Division One West of the South West Peninsula League.

 In 2017–18, Millbrook were Division One West champions, earning promotion to the Premier Division.
 Following league reorganisation at the end of the 2018–19 season, the club were placed in the Premier Division East.
 In 2021 they were promoted to the Premier Division of the Western League based on their results in the abandoned 2019–20 and 2020–21 seasons.
+The club finished bottom of the Premier Division in 2023–24 and were relegated to the Premier Division West of the South West Peninsula League.